dylanbarrett-analytics/nba-2024-2025-slumps-and-recoveries/README.md

 Slumps are measured **relative to the player** because scoring efficiency varies widely across the league.
 A fixed league-level threshold (e.g., TS% < 45%) would not trigger enough slumps for top-tier scorers, and it would trigger too many slumps for lower-tier scorers.

 Recoveries are measured **relative to the league average** so that all players are judged by the **same standard of scoring efficiency**.
-If recoveries were individualized player-level thresholds, then lower-tier scorers would easily "recover" to much lower TS% peaks while top-tier scorers would struggle to "recover" to much higher peaks.
+If recoveries were individualized player-level thresholds, then lower-tier scorers would easily "recover" to much lower TS% peaks while top-tier scorers would struggle to "recover" to much higher TS% peaks.
 Using the league average ensures a fair, comparable benchmark for all players.

 This hybrid approach ensures that **slumps are individualized** and **recoveries are comparable**.